EunbyulNa/hangman-game/README.md

 - Build one part at a time :
 "Rome wasn't built in a day."
 Creating something from nothing always takes time, so I keep this phrase in my mind.
 I focus on one feature at a time, so I won't be overwhelmed.
-Doing

 ## 📖 Article
 https://nostarch.com/download/JS4K_ch7.pdf